swain/micro-ui/README.md

 A _tiny_ framework for building micro frontend apps using React.

+The source code has zero dependencies, and is less than 100 lines of code.

 ## Micro Frontends

 To understand the micro-frontend architecture pattern in general, [read this article](https://martinfowler.com/articles/micro-frontends.html).